 The part of any tendon that receives the most stress is usually at the musculotendinous junction, or where the muscle connects to the bone, but with the supraspinatus, injury happens in the “hypo-vascular zone” of the tendon.
 This is the area of the tendon that innately has less blood supply secondary to the physics of how that muscle is situated over the head of the humerus.

 The downward forces of the weight of the arm along with how the tendon wraps and hangs down on the humerus impedes its own blood flow thus the healing process as well.
 The hypo-vascular zone is analogous to hanging a rope off the edge of a building.

-The tension developed between the interface of the rope and corner/edge of building represents the hypo-vascular zone.
-That’s why trainers and therapists alike use a towel under the arm when performing internal and external rotation exercise at zero degrees of shoulder abduction.
+The tension developed between the interface of the rope and the corner/edge of the building represents the hypo-vascular zone.
+That’s why trainers and therapists alike use a towel under the arm when performing internal and external rotation exercises at zero degrees of shoulder abduction.

 The towel simply creates more space for blood flow by literally pleating the tendon allowing more blood flow.

 Understanding the anatomy and mechanics of the rotator cuff muscles can aid tremendously in the exercise prescription.
 Concomitantly, studying the research and exploring a multi-functional approach will make a well-rounded training program.

 The exercises provided and the main focus of this article is to provide you with some of the evidence-based exercises we have to date for both scapular muscular recruitment and rotator cuff-specific exercises.